imagej/imagej.github.io/_pages/libs/imagej-ops/deconvolution.md

 ## Scripts

 A collection of scripts that use ops-deconvolution is being developed and can be found [here on github](https://github.com/imagej/imagej-scripting/tree/master/src/main/resources/script_templates/Deconvolution).
-The scripts can also be accessed via the Templates-&gt;Deconvolution menu in the Fiji script editor.
+The scripts can also be accessed via the {% include bc path="Templates|Deconvolution" %} menu in the Fiji script editor.
 Note that as new scripts are added it may take a couple of weeks for them to be available in Fiji.
 Thus check github for the most up to date collection of scripts.

 ## Preliminary Results